refractionPOINT/lce_doc/docs/dr.md

 get fed back into the D&R rules so that more complex rules may handle more complex evaluations of those.
 Setting `publish` to `false` means that this detection is only really used as an intermediary and should not be reported in and of itself.
 When fed back, the `event_type` is set to `_DETECTIONNAME`.

-Finally, the `priority` parameter is optional.
+The `priority` parameter is optional.
 If set, it should be an integer.
 This integer will get added to the root of the detection report.

+The `metadata` parameter is optional.
+It can be set to any data which will be included in the detection generated in a field named `detect_mtd` at the root of the detection.
+This can be used to include information for internal use like reference numbers or URLs.

 Example:
 ```yaml